The Best Beach in Sardinia and Italy: Updated for 2023

 Italy Has a Coral Reef!
 Not rated yet

 Did you know that they have discovered a coral reef in Italy?
-It is the biggest in Europe and one of the only ones in the Mediterranean sea.
-It was discovered …
+It is the biggest in Europe and one of the only ones in the Mediterranean Sea.
+It was …

 Click here to write your own.